Mantequilla-Soft/vote-aliento-blog/replit.md

 - Updated visual design with beautiful blue color palette and Inter font inspired by modern UI designs
 - Implemented English/Spanish translation system with toggle button in header
 - Moved attribution link from header to bottom of interface for cleaner design
+- Replaced translation toggle icon from gear/settings to Globe icon for better user intuition

 ## User Preferences